nextcloud/ios/README.md

 ```
 6. You can now run the integration tests.
 They will use the env vars to connect to the test server to do the testing.

-#### Note: If a Unit or Integration test exclusively uses and tests NextcloudKit functions and components, then write that test in the NextcloudKit repo.
-NextcloudKit is used in many other repos as an API, and it's better if such tests are located there.

 ### UI tests